ska-telescope/lmc-base-classes/docs/src/concepts/long-running-commands.rst

 the idea of a LRC command introduces objects in software which correspond to these asynchronous operations.  ``ska-tango-base`` takes advantage of this by introducing an LRC input queue.
-This allows an operator to queue up a sequence of asynchronous operations without having to sit an monitor the Tango device.
+This allows an operator to queue up a sequence of asynchronous operations without having to sit and monitor the Tango device.

 Typically, when a Tango device receives an LRC it enqueues a task to the input queue.
-When that task gets to the front the queue, it is dequeued, the device checks if the task is allowed the current state of the device (determined via an "is_allowed callback") and if all is fine, it begins executing the task.
+When that task gets to the front the queue, it is dequeued, the device checks if the task is allowed given the current state of the device (determined via an "is_allowed callback") and if all is fine, it begins executing the task.

 Once the task has completed, successfully or otherwise, the next task is dequeued and is executed (provided it is allowed).